 Who we are

-Little Green Pharma is a privately-owned company based in Western Australia.
+Little Green Pharma is an unlisted company based in Western Australia.
 In April 2017, the company was granted one of the few licenses in Australia by the Australian Government’s Federal Office of Drug Control to cultivate and produce Medical Cannabis for Australian patients from June 1st 2017.

 Vanessa is Head of Practice at Avant Law in Melbourne.
 She has been practising in the areas of health law, risk management and compliance in the healthcare industry, insurance law and medical negligence for over 20 years.
 Vanessa has defended claims against doctors and hospitals, including catastrophic brain injury, and has represented doctors at numerous disciplinary hearings and coronial inquests.
 Vanessa has experience providing indemnity advice to insurers, advising on legislative changes and regularly presents to medical groups and doctors on medico legal issues.